Find Grad Schools

 153 Yearly Graduations

 Liberty University tops the list of the most popular school in the U.S. for theology majors who are seeking their doctor's degree.
 Each year, around 93,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,409 per year, while in-state graduate students, on average, pay $7,847 per year.
-For the 2020-2021 academic year, 153 doctor's degrees were handed out to theology majors at Liberty University.
-Around 41% of these students were from an underrepresented racial-ethnic group, and 20% were women.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
+During the most recent year for which we have data, 153 people received their doctor's degree in theology from Liberty University.
+Around 43% of these students were from an underrepresented racial-ethnic group, and 28% were women.

 #2